larpchronicles/rules/chronicles-rulebook.md

 Covers landmarks, terrain, maps, roads, approximate distances, and navigation.
 Higher ranks will allow for more detailed information or better navigation.

 ## Historical Knowledge
-Covers recent to far-flung historical events.
+Covers recent to far-flung historical events which may include limited information related to other knowledge realms such as historical political, cultural, or economic events.
 Higher ranks will allow for knowledge of the distant past or more accurate recollections of events.

-## Nature Knowledge
+## Nature Magic Knowledge
 Covers Nature Magic in all its forms and uses.
 Higher ranks will provide greater insight to Nature questions or provide more detailed information on the target of an inquiry.

 ## Political Knowledge
-Covers laws (their enforcement and creation), local and foreign political hierarchy, alliances, hostilities, territories, and holdings.
+Covers laws (their enforcement and creation), local and foreign political hierarchy, ideologies, policies and processes, government, strategy, alliances, hostilities, territories, holdings, and war.
 Higher ranks will reveal well-hidden information or let one find the truth behind malicious rumors.

-## Spirit Knowledge
+## Spirit Magic Knowledge
 Covers Spirit Magic in all its forms and uses.
 Higher ranks will provide greater insight to Spirit questions or provide more detailed information on the target of an inquiry.

 ## Survivalist Knowledge
-Covers subjects related to living in the wild, such as hunting, fishing, and identifying plants and animals.
-A survivalist may be able to recognize the mark left by a creature, but to truly track them they will need the tracking skill.
+Covers the knowledge of subjects related to outdoor survival and living in the wild, such as how to construct emergency shelter, making fire, securing food (hunting, fishing, foraging), identifying plants and animals, locating and purifying water, and some navigation techniques.
+A survivalist may be able to recognize the mark left by a creature, but to truly track them they will need the Tracking skill.

-## Theology Knowledge
+## Thanatology Knowledge
-Covers churches, cults, religious beliefs, deities, and gods.
-Higher ranks will reveal more in-depth information on various groups or reveal hidden aspects.
+Covers the study of death, dying, necromancy, thaumaturgy, psychopomps, and the undead.
+It additionally covers the mechanisms and forensic aspects of death such as the application and use of last rites as well as burial and cremation practices.
 # Character Creation Process

 ## This section is still under construction.